-- The Applicant submitted an eligible Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D of the FOA; and - The Applicant entered successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA. - iii.
+- The Applicant submitted a compliant and responsive Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D of the FOA; and - The Applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.

+iii.
 Replies to Reviewer Comments